Bissau Cathedral

 Bissau Cathedral (Catedral de Bissau), also known as Sé Catedral de Nossa Senhora da Candelária (Cathedral of Our Lady of Candelaria) is a Catholic cathedral in Bissau, Guinea-Bissau.
 It is the centre of the Catholic Church in Guinea-Bissau.
 The cathedral is the seat of Diocese of Bissau, which was created in 1977.
 Situated in the downtown area of Bissau, it is noted for its function as a lighthouse.
-Services are held in Portuguese language.
+Services are held in Portuguese.

 History

 The original church was built in medieval architectural style in 1935.
 Built in the same location, the current cathedral replaced the original church.
 The architects of the current cathedral were João Simões and Galhardo Zilhão.
 Construction began in 1945 and was completed in 1950.
 Later renovation is attributed to the architect Lucínio Cruz.
 The cathedral has hosted numerous inauguration ceremonies.
 It was visited on 27 January 1990 by Pope John Paul II.
 On 9 August 1998, Bishop Settimio Ferrazzetta gave a prominent speech at the cathedral, in which he denounced violence in the country; he was buried in the cathedral upon his death, the following year.